 Four steps for obtaining a master’s of information security

 - The cost of the degree program Tuition is obviously going to be a top consideration when choosing a school.
 But there are almost always alternatives for financial assistance available from the school, private scholarship sources, and sometimes government agencies attempting to increase the cybersecurity workforce.
 And, of course, government-sponsored and private education loans are available as well.
+Another thing to consider is that private sector jobs will often cover the costs for additional cybersecurity certifications and training while on the job.
+And being employed at a government agency can make employees eligible for Public Service Loan Forgiveness, which is a national student loan forgiveness program.

 - Program benefits A good master’s program should also provide guidance and help beyond just course offerings.
 Often this means career counseling, hosting industry expert panels, and assistance with internship and job placements.